Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Building your brand with consumers can help lift the rest of your advertising’s response and conversion rates in a post-ATT world.

 Pre-ATT, many app install ads focused on getting users to the app install page.
 There, your content on the product page, videos, reviews, and even ad variations using Custom Product Pages could make a compelling case for why the user should ultimately install the app.
-If the user didn’t install on that visit, it wasn’t that big of a deal because retargeting could be used to keep nurturing that user until the install occurred.
+If the user didn’t install on that visit, it wasn’t that big of a deal because retargeting could be used to keep nurturing that user until the installation occurred.

 In a post-ATT world, your app ads need to carry a bit more of the work.
 Instead of just working to fill the funnel and turning over the bulk of install conversion responsibility to retargeting campaigns, your ads have to do more of the “selling” as well.

-Broaden your app’s creative ad strategy to be more inclusive of all types of people: those who have your app installed, those who have had it but uninstalled it, and those who are completely new to your brand.
+Broaden your app’s creative ad strategy to be more inclusive of all types of people: those who have your app installed, those who have had it but uninstalled it, and those who are entirely new to your brand.

 Many app marketers have reported that sales numbers have been maintained even while reporting has suffered.
 “Despite the data loss in-platform, real-world sales and revenue data is proving to be higher and in line with business goals, making it more important for advertisers to measure beyond platform data,” said one industry exec.